PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Clawed
 ~~~~~~
-- **Dictionary description:** Handshape with fingers rigidly retracted to resemble the talons on a bird of prey
+- **Dictionary description:** "Handshape with fingers rigidly retracted to resemble the talons on a bird of prey"
 - **Generic description:** Selected fingers are extended from palm, with top two joints flexed
 - **SLP coding description:** proximal joint of each clawed finger is E and the medial and distal joints are F and i respectively.
 Thumb flexion is i-F. Thumb is not flexed when a) the handshape is described as "extended" or b) thumb already has contact to another bone, for example: “clawed-4'', “clawed-F”, and “clawed-W”.
 - **Prototypical coding:** E-F-i on each clawed finger and i-F on thumb